koiamericas/one-click-hugo-cms/site/content/home.md

     of welcoming visitors to the Island in the weeks ahead.
 We are confident that with the continuous support of our industry partners, we can build a stronger Puerto Rico.
-  signatureName: Jose Izquierdo.
+  signatureName: Jose Izquierdo
-  signaturePosition: Executive Director of the Puerto Rico Tourism Company.
+  signaturePosition: Executive Director of the Puerto Rico Tourism Company
-  title: Message from the Executive Director.
+  title: Message from the Executive Director
 ---